Coderdotnew/intro_web_apps_bs/09_class/03_web_application/README.md

 - However, because the user cannot instantiate an object like this with their terminal command line, they input their parameters with the forms, which are defined in the `name` input field

 # calling_objects
 The new object is now stored in an instance variable.
 This `@` symbol allows us to pass this instance variable around our application without worrying too much about scope.
-We want to now call this object and it's attributes in the `status.erb` view file.
+We want to now call this object and it's attributes in the `results.erb` view file.

-So far, our `status.erb` file is simply a template that we need to fill in.
+So far, our `results.erb` file is simply a template that we need to fill in.
 ```html
 <!DOCTYPE html>
 <html>